velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 *“Ow!* The fuck are you, gold?”

-“White, actually.”
+“Ultraviolet, actually.”
 Safris hauls Cassil to her feet and shoves her, forcing her back up against the wall again.
 “It’s a Shevran thing.”

 “Fuck, can you *all* fight like this?”